DPDK/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

 .. note::

-    Please refer to the Intel® DPDK Release Notes for supported applications.
+    Please refer to the DPDK Release Notes for supported applications.